Use Cases, Steps, Costs, ROI

-ScienceSoft applies 10-year experience in building supply chain management software and 11-year experience in IoT services to design and develop effective automated inventory solutions.
+ScienceSoft applies 11 years of experience in building supply chain management software and 12 years in IoT services to design and develop effective automated inventory solutions.

 Inventory Automation: The Essence

 Inventory automation facilitates monitoring of inventory levels and location, inventory valuation and audit, inventory ordering and selling.
 Automated inventory systems rely on IoT and AI technologies to provide end-to-end inventory automation.
 The solutions support multi-location inventory management, demand-driven inventory planning, and inventory optimization based on advanced analytics, which helps companies avoid stockouts and overstocking.

 Inventory automation is especially helpful for large enterprises that need to manage a wide range of inventory items across complex multi-echelon distribution networks.